while-true-do/ansible-role-sys_kdump/README.md

 ## Known Issues

-1. Testing RedHat is currently only possible with a valid subscription.
+1. RedHat Testing is currently not possible in public, due to limitations in subscriptions.
-    For now, RedHat Testing is faked via CentOS.
+2. Some services and features cannot be tested properly, due to limitations in docker.
-2. Grub is not configured by this role.
+3. Grub is not configured by this role.

 ## Testing